 There’s something to be said about not consistently burning fuel and oil in order to power your motorhome needs.
 Solar panels only need sunlight and they will deliver the power you need quietly, efficiently, and cleanly.

 There is a valid argument to be made concerning the chemicals that go into manufacturing solar panels.
-They are highly toxic to humans and wildlife in general, however, so long as you maintain your solar panels and don’t toss them on the side of the road, it should be ok.
+They are highly toxic to humans and wildlife in general, however, so long as you are responsible and you maintain your solar panels and don’t toss them on the side of the road, this shouldn’t be a cause for concern.

 Best Solar Panels for Motorhomes/Campers